nicoloceneda/QR-HFDTD-RNN/Programming Computing Setup.md

 ### Installing Python Packages

 Although WRDS Cloud comes with many pre-installed Python packages, it also allows to install new packages in the WRDS Cloud home directory.
-These packages are then accessible using both interactive and batch jobs by managing these packages within a virtualenv.
+These packages are then accessible both via interactive and batch jobs, by managing these packages within a *virtualenv*.

 ### Monitoring and Managing Jobs